PoorHttp/PoorWSGI/doc/documentation.rst

 File uploading
 ~~~~~~~~~~~~~~
-By default, pythons FieldStorage, so poorwsgi.FieldStorage too, store files
+By default, python's FieldStorage, so poorwsgi.FieldStorage too, store files
-somewhere to /tmp dictionary.
-This works in FieldStorage, which calls
+somewhere to ``/tmp`` directory.
+This is happened in FieldStorage, which calls
-TemporaryFile.
-Uploaded files are accessible like another form variables, but.
+``TemporaryFile``.
+Uploaded files are accessible like another form variables,
+but.

-Any variables from FieldStorage is accessible with __getitem__ method.
-So you
+Any variables from FieldStorage is accessible with ``__getitem__`` method.
-can get variable by {req.form[key]}, which gets FieldStorage instance.
-This
+So you can get variable by ``req.form[key]``, which gets FieldStorage
-instance have some another variables, which you can test, what type of
+instance.
+This instance has some another variables, which you can test,
-variable is.
+what type of variable is it.

 .. code:: python